This post was last updated on February 17th, 2021 at 12:47 pm

-Today is a month and 7 days into my blogging journey!
-In a month, there is failure and success.
+8 months into my blogging journey, there is failure and success.
 I made blogging mistakes most beginner bloggers make.
 It’s normal, right?
 You make mistakes and you fix them.
 That’s life.

 That’s okay – it happens to pretty much every new blogger.
 Like any person starting a new job, they mess things up.